thoughtbot/flightdeck/aws/application-config/README.md

 - Role bindings for a deployment IAM role
 - Role bindings for developers to view application resources
 - A SecretsManager SecretProviderClass for mounting secrets
+- Entries in the aws-auth ConfigMap to map IAM roles to Kubernetes groups

 Example: